run-x/opta-docs/content/en/miscellaneous/ingress.md

 You should see your name servers under the `ANSWER SECTION` part.

-Once this is done and verified, please update your opta yaml aws-dns/gcp-dns section to have a new field `delegated: true` like
+Once this is done and verified, please update your Opta yaml aws-dns/gcp-dns section to have a new field `delegated: true` like
 so:
 {{< tabs tabTotal="2" tabID="2" tabName1="AWS" tabName2="GCP" >}}
 {{< tab tabNum="1" >}}